ksomao/swift/README.md

-# Wordpress Theme Stater
+# Swift is a Wordpress theme Starter for dev.
-wordpress starter with timber and webpack
+Swift is a theme boosted with Timber, node_modules, Composer, webpack, gsap, barba.js,...